AuPiratesFIRST/Website-Team3291-AuPirates/wp-content/plugins/blog2social/readme.txt

 == Description ==
 **Social Media Auto-Posting and Scheduling Plugin for WordPress Sites and Blogs.**
-Autopost, cross-promote, schedule and automatically share your blog posts to social networks such as **Facebook, Twitter, Google My Business, LinkedIn, XING, Instagram, Pinterest, Imgur, Flickr, Reddit, VK.com, Medium, Tumblr, Torial, Diigo, Bloglovin and Telegram.**
+Autopost, cross-promote, schedule and automatically share your blog posts to social networks such as **Facebook, Twitter, Google My Business, LinkedIn, XING, Instagram, Pinterest, Imgur, Flickr, Reddit, VK.com, Medium, Tumblr, Torial, Diigo, Bloglovin, Telegram and Blogger.com**
 Blog2Social automatically creates social media posts for your content and auto-posts at the best times for each network.
 Save time and pain of manually sharing and promoting your site on social media.

 _Compatible with WooCommerce, Gutenberg Editor, Hummingbird, Bitly, Rebrand.ly, Sniply, WP Automatic Plugin, Page Builder & RSS Importer._

-* Version 6.7: Instagram Business Account, Post Templates
+* Version 6.8: Blogger.com, post templates

 Download Blog2Social today to make your social media marketing for your WordPress site or blog easier than ever.
 Blog2Social is a freemium plugin, with a free comprehensive basic version and premium plans offering more advanced features.
 To ensure compliance with the high quality standards of the new networks’ API rules and community guidelines, some functions of the auto-poster are premium features and not part of the free version.
 The Blog2Social free version offers you a wide range of features. ([See what’s included in the free version](https://wordpress.org/plugins/blog2social/#faq "Blog2Social Free Features")).